eventnetusa/eventnet/src/_work/garnier.md

 ---
 client: Garnier + TerraCycle
 headline: Garnier Greener Recycling Tour
-subheadline: Garnier educated Wal-Mart shoppers across the country on the importance of recycling and earth-friendly products
+subheadline: 'Accompanied by a sleek glass box truck & larger-than-life shampoo bottle, our Garnier team educated Wal-Mart shoppers across the country on the importance of recycling and earth-friendly products.'
 hero_image_path: /uploads/garnier-102-3657.jpg
 type: retail
 cta: Want to reach consumers at retail locations where your product is sold?